rieckpil/progmot/content/post/writing-a-book-remotely.md

 Three co-authors: [Tom](https://twitter.com/TomHombergs/), [Björn](https://twitter.com/bwilmsmann/), [Philip](https://twitter.com/rieckpil) (that's me).

-Structure:
-- How we got together
-- Our goals
-- How we started (first Poc, outline chapters, start writing)
-- Getting the first readers on it
-- Iterate: Continuously improve for 6-7 month
-- Publishing version 1.0: Proofreading, aligning the wording,
-- Iterate aka. nach dem Release ist vor dem Release: Continue with further updates, fast changing cloud environment, online course

-- Short list of tips & tricks: Email addresses, Landing page, Grammarly, Link Checker, GitHUb issue templates -> feedback will come in many ways, best is centralized and open, if you write with multiple persons, set some image/text rules ahead.
-You'll save time aligining the manuscript afterward.

 ## How We Got Together

 > Luck is what happens when preparation meets opportunity.